753eml/iy_r-m/README.md

 # Infinite Yield: Reborn - Modded (IY:R - M)

+# Status: Up, but detectable by anti-scripts in select games.

 # Credits to [Infinite Yield (infyiff.github.io)](https://infyiff.github.io) and [IYR.LOL](https://iyr.lol)

 # Works on Solara, but some commands don't work due to missing functions and lower UNC rating than other paid exploits.